 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

-Elephant trekking and shows etc is something that we are a bit skeptical about as we are a bit soft when it comes to animals.
-However the first part of our tour was a ride on a bamboo raft down the Mae Taeng River, something that I was definitely looking forward to.
+Elephant tourism is something that we are a bit skeptical about as we are a bit soft when it comes to animals.
+In fact, we didn’t enjoy the experience at all.
+However, the first part of our tour was bamboo rafting down the Mae Taeng River, something that I was definitely looking forward to.

 I had no real idea of what to expect, but as I walked down to the banks of the river I could see the rafts lined up and waiting for us.
 A bamboo raft is exactly what it is – A few lengths of bamboo tied together that you use to float down the river.